 - Mathematics course sequences as determined by the Department of Mathematics

-- World language courses shown on ISIS as having prerequisites
+- World language courses shown on MyUI as having requirements or prerequisites

 Credit or Exemptions Earned through Other Sources